mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 have always emphasised continuous innovation and advancement.
 The two are at cross purposes but their divergent philosophies have found ways to coexist.
-Both Vland and Terra are at the Imperium’s maximum Tech Level of 15.
+Both Vland and Terra are at the Imperium's maximum Tech Level of 15.
 Despite the constant drumbeat of progress, the Imperium does exercise caution in key fields of research and development in an effort to keep